A unique immersive experience – the new luxury – a report by Cleverdis editor-in-chief Richard Barnes

 Just a few minutes away by foot, and with its own waterway, the hotel Asaba submerges guests in the Japan of legends: even including traditional “Noh” theatre performed by the water.
 500 years ago, this place served as lodging for the monks, and little by little opened its gates to other passers by.
 Today it is one of Japan’s most revered Ryokan hotels.

-When I arrived at Asaba by taxi, having come by train to Shuzenji from Gotemba near Fuji, I was warmly welcomed and taken to the lounge.
+Arriving at Asaba by taxi, having come by train to Shuzenji from Gotemba near Fuji, I was warmly welcomed and taken to the lounge.
 This casual sitting room for guests looks out over a small lake into which tumbles a waterfall.

 Having the honour of being introduced to “the” Mr Kazuhide Asaba, I learned that Asaba has been member of the Relais & Châteaux group for around 30 years: “Originally it was my father who decided to join the group,” said Mr Asaba.
 “He wanted to ensure that we could have a world standard establishment.
 While this is a traditional Japanese Ryokan, he wanted to find out what was required to make this place world class.
 This comes from respecting Relais & Châteaux the ‘five C’s’: courtesy, charm, character, calm and cuisine.”